luksta1/baristamatic/README.md

 <br />
 #### Run Instructions

-You can clone this repository to your computer by pasting `git clone https://github.com/luksta1/baristamatic` in a terminal window
+cd into the correct folder: `baristamatic` in a terminal window

 .
 Once that is done, please follow these steps:
 - `npm install --save` (this will install the dependencies)